Dequantizing quantum machine learning models using tensor networks: Noisy case analysis.

 \section{Noisy case analysis.}

 For the noisy case, we considered depolarizing error after every two-qubit gate operation.
 Kraus operators for this error model are given by

 For our simulations, we used CNOT gates for two-qubit operations.
 Let us denote the state before applying one CNOT gate as $\sigma$.
-Then after applying CNOT gate and noise channel state becomes .
+Then after applying CNOT gate and noise channel state becomes

 Kraus operator can be understood as a rank-5 tensor where index $l$ is for Kraus sum.
 We contracted Kraus tensor with $U_{CNOT}$ tensor to construct a rank-5 noisy CNOT tensor.
 By replacing all the $U_{CNOT}$s in the circuit with a noisy version, and connecting all Kraus indices $1$ to their corresponding conjugated part we could get the noisy version of $\Cq$s.
 See Fig.~\ref{fig:noisycirc}.

 With understanding of coefficients of VQML models as Pauli coefficient, We can analyze how noise affects the coefficients of VQML using the Pauli path integral technique that is introduced in ~\cite{Aharonov2022:polysim, Fontana2023:ClassicSim}.
 First, we observe that